-PHETCHABURI AND CHAIYAPHUM, THAILAND – The forced evictions of forest dwellers has shone a light on the dark side of the Thai government’s forest conservation policies, which have also led to the jailing of marginalized communities, violence and human rights violations.
+PHETCHABURI & CHAIYAPHUM, THAILAND – The forced evictions of forest dwellers has shone a light on the dark side of the Thai government’s forest conservation policies, which have also led to the jailing of marginalized communities, violence and human rights violations.

 It took me three hours to drive from Bangkok to the entrance of Kaeng Krachan National Park in Thailand’s central Phetchaburi province, to get an update on a story I have been following, photographing and writing about for a long time.